UnforeseenOcean/ImgurGIFV-DL/README.md

 Seriously?
 You have THAT many developers and you couldn't figure out how to make browsers download MP4 instead of HTML?

 Here's the solution.
 I'm out.

+If you want to compile this yourself, get all the file EXCEPT the `.exe` file.

+Else, you can just get `.exe` file and use it.
+Put it into a folder, else it will create bunch of files near the executable.

+Compiled with Ahk2Exe.